zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 TIP: A symbol can represent a fully qualified constant name as in `:"ActiveRecord::Base"`, so the behavior for symbols is defined for convenience, not because it has to be that way technically.

-For example, when an action of `ArticlesController` is called Rails tries optimistically to use `ArticlesHelper`.
+For example, when an action of `ArticlesController` is called Zoisite tries optimistically to use `ArticlesHelper`.
 It is OK that the helper module does not exist, so if an exception for that constant name is raised it should be silenced.
 But it could be the case that `articles_helper.rb` raises a `NameError` due to an actual unknown constant.
 That should be reraised.
 The method `missing_name?` provides a way to distinguish both cases:

 ```ruby
 def default_helper_module!